Plan Your Stay

 For those who want to stretch their legs or are not keen sailors, ask about being dropped at Grandmother’s Cove and walking the gorgeous 5.5 kms to the inn.
 Concerned that hiking may limit your opportunities for spotting icebergs and whales?
 Don’t be.
 The route along the high country provides an optimal viewpoint for seeing nature’s giants at your feet– both icy and blubbery!

-You will have access to a map for your smartphone that will guide you as you wander the island.
-This will expose for you the island’s many secrets, from the remnants of ancient sod huts to World War 2 remains.
+The island has many secrets, from the remnants of ancient sod huts to World War 2 remains.
 It’s a great way to ensure you don’t miss out on the many historic, natural and cultural features of the island.
 We have marked paths for the casual stroller, but don’t hesitate to wander further afield – it’s hard to get lost on an island with a lighthouse over the inn!

 This is a place where untouched nature and vibrant cultures blend to create perfect memories.
 Icebergs, whales and birds await you in Newfoundland, while polar bears patrol the rugged landscape of Labrador.Learn More